The Rise, Fall and Rebirth of Waikīkī’s International Market Place

 But things change.
 When the Market Place opened in 1957, statehood was still two years away, it took 12.5 hours to get to Honolulu from the West Coast by air, and fewer than a quarter of a million visitors a year came to Hawaii.
 With statehood, and the advent of the Jet Age, the visitor count grew exponentially (8 million last year).
 Through the 1970s, Waikiki grew denser and more towering, parking grew scarcer and the tiki craze began to look more asinine than alluring.
 In the 1980s, the drinking age went up, the club scene sputtered out, and the International Market Place’s Golden Age was behind it.

-The Living Heart
+The Living Heart of the Market

 For a second opinion on what the banyan tree has to say, I call Steve Nimz.
 He’s an arborist—a tree doctor—and he has been caring for this particular tree since 1971.
 He agrees to meet me beneath the banyan.

 “There are people who talk to trees,” Nimz tells me.
 “I’m not one of them.
 I don’t talk to trees.
 I don’t hug trees.
 I’m not a hokey guy.
 But I do feel trees.
 I touch trees.”